Fugitive businessman Mehul Choksi alleges India planned his 2021 abduction

 In July 2021, Choksi had accused Indian agencies of trying to abduct him.
 The businessman had gone missing on May 23 that year from Antigua and Barbuda, and was detained in Dominica the next day.

-On Monday, Choksi’s lawyers told London’s High Court that only India had the motivation and resources to abduct him.
+On Monday, Choksi’s lawyers told London’s High Court that only India had the motivation and resources to abduct him, reported Reuters.

-In the civil suit, Choksi claimed that New Delhi used five persons from the UK to abduct him and torture him while forcibly taking him to Dominica, The Wire reported.
+In a civil suit, Choksi claimed that New Delhi used five persons from the UK to abduct him and torture him while forcibly taking him to Dominica, The Wire reported.

 This attempt was allegedly foiled by a Dominican policeman who turned whistleblower and exposed Choksi’s presence on the island.